bsansone/rename-school-logos/README.md

 Small webapp used to match a logo with the matching schools.

-- Saves to progress in localStorage
+- Saves progress to localStorage
 - UI built with Chakra UI

 Setup: